 Dessert: Punjab Grill Special Dessert Platter

 The platter consisted of a pineapple cheesecake, a lychee, caramel ice cream dusted with delicious crumble, and a warm mildly sweet paste decorated in a blueberry sauce of sorts.
 A dish just as pleasing to the eye as it is to the palate.
 The dessert is paired to the Cuban 5yo rum which is a Spanish style “rhum” using column distillation.
 Regionality dictates that only Cuban molasses and sugarcane should be used, giving some providence to its terroir.
-Though the initial taste of the rum was fresh and zesty with notes of honey, the pairing brought out a different dimension to the Cuban rum.
+The initial taste of the rum was fresh and zesty with notes of honey.
+However, this pairing brought out a different dimension to the Cuban rum.
 The sweetness of the dessert was able to accentuate an earthy note in the rum which I did not notice in the rum before I had the dessert.
 This pairing was a truly transformative experience.

 How do I get to attend the dinner?